wanderingstan/LinkedIn-to-Anki/README.md

 So far only tested on Chrome.
 Feedback appreciated.

+(You may want to keep these instructions open in another tab or window while you do the steps.)

 1. Go to https://www.linkedin.com/mynetwork/invite-connect/connections/
 2. Press Command+Option-J to open console.
 (Ctrl-Alt-J on Windows)
 3. Click in text entry at bottom